input-output-hk/mithril/docs/root/mithril/mithril-network/client.md

 :::tip

-For more information about the **Mithril Certificate Chain**, please refer to the [Cerificate Chain](../mithril-protocol/certificates.md) page.
+For more information about the **Mithril Certificate Chain**, please refer to the [Certificate Chain](../mithril-protocol/certificates.md) page.

 :::